jspark721/healthy-cooking/README.md

 # README: Healthy Cooking
-## Healthy food recipes web application - cooking healthy can also be yummy!
+## Healthy food recipes web app - cooking healthy can also be delicious and fun!

 ### Made with Ruby on Rails